jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 +++
 date = '2025-05-14T00:00:00-05:00'
-title = 'Versioning Software Artifacts at the Speed of git commit' slug = "semantic-versioning-with-semantic-release" tags = ["cicd"]
+title = 'Versioning Software at the Speed of git commit' slug = "semantic-versioning-with-semantic-release" tags = ["cicd"]
 +++